jraska/modules-graph-assert/README.md

   allowed = [':.* -> :core', ':feature.* -> :lib.*'] // regex to match module names
-  restricted = [':feature-[a-z]* -X> :forbidden-to-depend-on'] // regex to match module names configurations = ['api', 'implementation'] // Dependency configurations to look. ['api', 'implementation'] is the default }
+  restricted = [':feature-[a-z]* -X> :forbidden-to-depend-on'] // regex to match module names configurations = ['api', 'implementation'] // Dependency configurations to look. ['api', 'implementation'] is the default assertOnAnyBuild = false // true value will run the assertions as part of any build without need to run the assert* tasks, false is default
+}
 ```